Ternary conditional operator: Lua

-This will produce the result of train being printed to the output, analogous to a right associative conditional operator.
+Pascal

+Pascal was both a simplification and extension of ALGOL 60 (mainly for handling user-defined types).

+One simplification was to remove the conditional expression since the same could be achieved with the less succinct conditional statement form.

+RemObjects Oxygene added a ternary operator to Object Pascal in approximately 2011, and in 2025 Delphi followed suit.
+Oxygene supports case/switch statements, essentially a repeated if, as expressions evaluating to a value as well.

 Python

-Though it had been delayed for several years by disagreements over syntax, an operator for a conditional expression in Python was approved as Python Enhancement Proposal 308 and was added to the 2.5 release in September 2006.
+An operator for a conditional expression in Python was approved as Python Enhancement Proposal 308 and was added to the 2.5 release in September 2006.
 Python's conditional operator differs from the common ?: operator in the order of its operands.
 The general form is: